feijaouk/antoniocloud.com/docs/index.md

 ---

-## Albert Einstein
+On my website, you will find  quotes from [Albert Einstein](https://en.wikipedia.org/wiki/Albert_Einstein), that's because I found them inspirational and believe most of them.

 > The only source of knowledge is experience.
 >
 > by [Albert Einstein](https://en.wikipedia.org/wiki/Albert_Einstein)
 >

-On my website, you will find  quotes from [Albert Einstein](https://en.wikipedia.org/wiki/Albert_Einstein), that's because I found them inspirational and believe in them.

 ---